yogeshwaran01/spotify-playlist-to-youtube-playlist/README.md

 When creating a playlist, just add `--save-to-sync` or `-s` flag to it.
 It save the Spotify and YouTube playlist id in [playlists.json](https://github.com/yogeshwaran01/spotify-playlist-to-youtube-playlist/blob/master/playlists.json) file.

-Sync all the playlists in that file -
+Sync all playlists in that file -

 ```bash
 python main.py sync
 ```